Quick Start Guide: SystematicReviewTools.app Workflow From Protocol to Manuscript hero image

 4️⃣ Data Extraction & Evidence Tables

-Explore our comprehensive guide on Data Extraction Techniques for best practices.
+Explore our guide on Data Extraction Techniques for field definitions, double-data-entry habits, and how extraction errors propagate into synthesis.

 5️⃣ Quality Assessment & Analysis